hheinzer/advent-of-code-c/README.md

 This repository contains my solutions for the [advent of code](https://adventofcode.com/) puzzles, all written in C. In 2024 I started using [cdsa](https://github.com/hheinzer/cdsa) for data structures and algorithms.
-At some point I will convert the previous years, because these puzzles are a great way to verify correctness.
+At some point I will convert the previous years, because these puzzles are a great way to test the data structures and algorithms.

 Compile and run any of the puzzles with: